List of tallest structures in China

 This list of the tallest buildings and structures in China ranks structures in China that stand at least 250 m tall by height.
 The list includes buildings located in Macau but not those found in Hong Kong, which are featured in their own list.

 Current

 Under construction

 This table ranks structures under construction with planned height at least 270 m by its planned height.
 It does not include structures that already reach their full height.

+the list of the tallest buildings and structures in China provides a glimpse into the nation's architectural and engineering achievements, focusing on structures reaching a height of at least 250 meters.
+These towering marvels grace the skylines of major Chinese cities, while Hong Kong maintains its separate list due to its unique status and urban development.